Riccardo7-DS/Indices_analysis/README.md

 ## Usage

+The script contains pipelines to download MSG SEVIRI images using the eumdac library and the EUMETSAT Data Tailor.
+Further, there is a pipeline to apply a Whittaker-filter from the modape library.
 It contains an implementation of a ConvLSTM and a Graph Neural Network in the WaveNet architecture.
 The code is currently under development

 ## Contributing